Truevo serves the payment needs of a wide umbrella of businesses. We make it easier to accept payments and run your business.

 What merchants need to know is that version 2 of 3DS doesn’t affect transactions or interactions with merchants and cardholders negatively.
 Capturing more details of the cardholder upfront and sending them to be examined by the issuer from the beginning results in better and frictionless buys.
 How?
 It’s quite straightforward.

 With 3DS version 2, cardholders get upfront authentication.
 Merchants identify the cardholder from the start, collecting more info, and sending it through.
-Elements such as the cardholder IP, the location associated with that IP, or browser authentication are collected and sent to the issuer, who decides to authorize or challenge the transaction, using in most cases an OTP.
+Elements such as the cardholder IP, the location associated with that IP, or browser authentication are collected and sent to the issuer, who decides to authorise or challenge the transaction, using in most cases an OTP.

 With the extra user authentication step, the merchant reduces the possibility of fraud on its website.
 Also, the whole process manages to protect customer data better.
 The significant increase in security also increases confidence and trust in the merchant’s brand.